8ctopus/sciter-pagecontrol/README.md

 ## install

-- add the `src` dir to your project
+- add the `src` dir to your project or use the sciter package manager
-- then in your code
+- in your code

 ```html
 <style src="src/pagecontrol.css" />
 <body>